Naturmuseum Solothurn: an unexpected surprise

 Temporary exhibition “Apples”

-In cooperation with Naturmuseum Thurgau, until April 22, 2018, an exhibition called “Äpfel”, ie apples, is prepared for visitors in the basement of the museum.
-You will learn here everything about the apple literally from Adam (er, I suppose you know this story;) ).
-The apple is found in stories (already mentioned in the Bible, or even in Wilhelm Tell, regarding the fact we are in Switzerland :)), in songs, there are countless kinds and shapes.
-Apple flavour or scent can also be found in an incredible amount of products.
+In cooperation with Naturmuseum Thurgau, until April 22, 2018, an exhibition called “Äpfel”, i.e. apples, is prepared for visitors in the museum’s basement.
+You will learn everything about the apple literally from Adam (er, I suppose you know this story;) ).
+The apple is found in stories (already mentioned in the Bible, or even in Wilhelm Tell, regarding the fact we are in Switzerland :)), and in songs, there are countless kinds and shapes.
+Apple flavor or scent can also be found in many products.

-Children can listen to some of the songs or stories here, and they can also colour a paper apple, cut it out and pin it on the apple tree.
+Children can listen to some of the songs or stories here and color a paper apple, cut it out, and pin it on the apple tree.

 Refreshments